 Before applying the handbrake ensure the hitch is fully extended and not compressed behind the tow vehicle otherwise the hitch will not release from the tow ball.
 Apply the caravan handbrake.
 Lower the jockey wheel to the ground.

 Disconnect the breakaway cable and road 13 pin lighting plug by rotating anti-clockwise through 90 degrees.
-See 13 pin connection in section 4.10.
+For more information see 13 pin connection section.